 The really cool thing about this $25 computer is that its leaps and bounds more powerful than the $1,600 Packard Bell monster I got in 1996.
-Why everybody wants a slice of Raspberry Pi – CNN.com.

 Here’s a quick note to let you dear readers know that I am, indeed, still alive and have survived the Mayan apocalypse intact.
 In fact, the news doldrums of the holidays have afflicted more damage to my spirit.
 Fortunately, the Montana Legislature’s session begins soon, and I am reinvigorated.
 Expect more dispatches soon.

 You learn something new every day.
 For example, quite by accident, I learned last night that when you are going through loads of something looking for information you are actually “poring” through that stuff.

 That’s right, you’re not “pouring” over it or “pouring” through it.
 So stop typing it that way.
 (I shall endeavor to keep the newspaper from typing it that way too.)